boz3r/boz3r/README.md

 </p>

 <p align="center">
-    Do stuff of DDoS Pentest and Malware Analysis but mainly focus on Security Software development
+    Do stuff of DDoS Pentest and Malware Analysis but mainly focus on Security Software development.
 </p>

 <p align="center">